41 Years Ago: Dolly Parton Hits No. 1 With ‘I Will Always Love You’

-40 years ago today (June 8, 1974) was a historic day for Dolly Parton.
-It was on this day that the songstress landed at the top of the charts with her song, ‘I Will Always Love You,’ from her ‘Jolene’ album.
+Forty-one years ago today (June 8, 1974) was an historic day for Dolly Parton.
+It was on this day that the country legend landed at the top of the charts with her song “I Will Always Love You,” from her Jolene album.

 Chances are, Parton had no idea how monumental the tune would become when she wrote it.
-The song, which became one of the biggest hits of her career, was written to her one-time mentor, Porter Wagoner, when she decided to end her professional partnership with him, and launch out on her own.
+The song, which became one of the biggest hits of Parton’s career, was written to her one-time mentor, Porter Wagoner, when she decided to end her professional partnership with him and launch out on her own.

 While Parton and Wagoner remained estranged for much of their careers, they made up before Wagoner’s death in 2007.
-Parton sang the song for him at a special ceremony at the Grand Ole Opry only a few months before he passed away.
+Parton sang “I Will Always Love You” for him at a special ceremony at the Grand Ole Opry only a few months before he passed away.

-Parton also recorded the song with Vince Gill in 1995, for his greatest hits ‘Souvenirs’ album.
-Even though their version wasn’t officially released as a single, it peaked at No. 15 on the Billboard chart.
+Parton also recorded “I Will Always Love You” with Vince Gill in 1995, for his greatest hits Souvenirs album.
+Even though their version wasn’t officially released as a single, it peaked at No. 15 on the Billboard charts.
 They also sang it at the 1995 CMA Awards.
-Watch their performance here.